pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

    - More realistic material appearance"

 ## Texture Mapping - Real-World Imagery (3 minutes)
-"Texture mapping drapes 2D images onto 3D geometry.
-This is invaluable for geographic data, medical imaging, and photorealistic rendering.
+"Texture mapping puts 2D images onto 3D geometry.
+This is very valuable for geographic data, medical imaging, and photo-realistic rendering.

-Let's explore a real-world example - overlaying a geological map on topography:
+Let's look at a real-world example - putting a geological map on topography:

 ```python
 # Load topography